desh2608/gss/README.md

 The core components of the tool are borrowed from [ `pb_chime5` ](https://github.com/fgnt/pb_chime5), but GPU support is added by porting most of the work to [CuPy](https://github.com/cupy/cupy).

-* The main components of the pipeline --- WPE, mask estimation with CACGMM, and beamforming --- are now built into their own packages: [WPE](https://github.com/desh2608/wpe), [CACGMM](https://github.com/desh2608/cacgmm), and [beamformer](https://github.com/desh2608/beamformer).
-The code is also directly included into this package for ease of installation.
+* All the main components of the pipeline --- STFT computation, WPE, mask estimation with CACGMM, and beamforming --- are ported to CuPy to use GPUs.
+For CACGMM, we batch all frequency indices instead of iterating over them.
+* We have implemented batch processing of segments (see [this issue](https://github.com/desh2608/gss/issues/12) for details) to maximize GPU memory usage and provide additional speed-up.
 * The GSS implementation (see `gss/core`) has been stripped of CHiME-6 dataset-specific peculiarities (such as array naming conventions etc.)
 * We use Lhotse for simplified data loading, speaker activity generation, and RTTM representation.
 We provide